Františkovy Lázně Sights – The best places

-After we have already presented Karlovy Vary and Krnov to you in detail in our blog, our journey through West Bohemia continues today and we will go to the outermost part of the country, where just over the German border a very special spa awaits you.
-Františkovy Lázně looks like an open-air museum, which is much better known than its mere 5500 inhabitants would suggest.
-In the following, we would like to introduce you to the most beautiful Františkovy Lázně sights and show you what the town has to offer despite its small size.
+Having already introduced you to Karlovy Vary and Jägerndorf in detail in our blog, our journey through West Bohemia continues today and we head to the outermost part of the country, where a very special spa town awaits you just over the German border.
+Franzensbad looks like an open-air museum and is much better known than its mere 5500 inhabitants would suggest.
+In the following, we would like to take a closer look at the most beautiful sights in Franzensbad and show you what the town has to offer despite its small size.

 This is Františkovy Lázně

-Only six kilometers separate Františkovy Lázně from the regional capital Cheb , with which it is historically strongly connected.
-Until the middle of the 19th century, Františkovy Lázně was still part of Cheb, where several healing springs had been discovered in the 15th century.
+Only six kilometers separate Františkovy Lázně from the regional capital Cheb (Cheb), with which it has strong historical ties.
+Until the middle of the 19th century, Franzensbad was still part of Eger, where several healing springs were discovered in the 15th century.

-With the separation of Františkovy Lázně from Cheb, the first boom in spa tourism took place.
-Goethe, who visited the town more than thirty times, Emperor Franz I, Theodor Herzl, Prince Metternich, Beethoven, Johann Strauss, Franz Kafka, the last Austrian Emperor Charles I, and Václav Havel all appreciated the healing springs of the smallest of the Bohemian spas, with just over 5000 inhabitants.
-The place was often visited for a follow-up cure after longer stays in Karlovy Vary or Mariánské Lázne?
+The separation of Franzensbad from Eger saw the first upswing in spa tourism.
+Goethe, who visited the town more than thirty times, Emperor Franz I, Theodor Herzl, Prince Metternich, Beethoven, Johann Strauss, Franz Kafka, the last Austrian emperor, Charles I, and Václav Havel all appreciated the healing springs of the smallest of the Bohemian spas with just over 5,000 inhabitants.
+The town was often visited for a follow-up cure after longer stays in Karlovy Vary or Mariánské Lázně.

-Despite its small size, the town has a whole 24 state-recognized healing springs, all of which are significantly cooler than those of Karlovy Vary and were formerly used not for drinking but only for bathing cures and are among the most exciting Františkovy Lázně sights.
-In contrast to Mariánské Lázne and Karlovy Vary, things here are also noticeably more tranquil and cozy, making you feel “like visiting good friends,” as the Czech Tourist Office puts it.
+Despite its small size, the town has a total of 24 state-approved medicinal springs, all of which are significantly cooler than those in Karlovy Vary and were previously used not for drinking but only for bathing cures and are among the most exciting Franzensbad sights.
+In contrast to Mariánské Lázně and Karlovy Vary, it is also noticeably more tranquil and cozy here, making you feel “like visiting good friends”, as the Czech Tourist Office puts it.

-Today, the small spa town is above all a paradise for strollers; more than 250 hectares of parks characterize the image of the flat little town in the Cheb Basin.
-By the way, you can hardly get lost, the historic spa center comprises only five streets running parallel to each other from north to south, surrounded by a ring of parks.
-The flat terrain and proximity to Germany make the town very popular with German seniors, who make up almost half of the guests.
+Today, the small spa town is above all a paradise for strollers, with more than 250 hectares of parks shaping the image of the flat little town in the Eger basin.
+Incidentally, you can hardly get lost: the historic spa center comprises just five streets running parallel to each other from north to south, surrounded by a ring of parks.
+Due to the flat terrain and its proximity to Germany, the town is particularly popular with German senior citizens, who make up almost half of the guests.

 But enough of the preface, you are surely already eager to discover the most beautiful Františkovy Lázně sights.